 In this presentation, Dr Kitty Wheater introduces the 'driven doing' mode of mind that is often implicated in sleeping difficulties, and explores how mindfulness can be helpful.

 - Mindfulness for Sleep workshop

 Mindfulness Practices to Promote Sleep

 Mindfulness practices aid good sleep, and quietening of the cognitive reactivity that accompanies difficulty sleeping, by quietening the mind’s ‘driven-doing’ mode of mind, which activates the fight/flight and drive systems.

 Here are some guided practices, recorded from the Mindfulness Drop-ins, to stream or download.
 These are best done a few times a week, to help train your mind to gather and settle.

 Grounding for Emotion (26 min)

 Embodied Self-Compassion (29 min)

-For live sessions during the week to steady and ground the mind, join the twice-weekly lunchtime Mindfulness Drop-in Sessions on Zoom on Tuesdays and Fridays.
+For live sessions during the week to steady and ground the mind, join the twice-weekly lunchtime Mindfulness Drop-in Sessions on Tuesdays and Fridays.